raflymln/zod-key-parser/README.md

 -   Avoid typos in form name
 -   Easily parsed form data with a little lines of code
--   For Prisma, improve your database performance by only selecting data to be used
+-   For ORM, improve your database performance by only selecting data to be used
 -   _You'll lovin it like McDonalds says_

 #### Cons